We Found the Best Pillows, Whether You Prefer a Firm Bounce or Feathery Fluff

 Why we chose it: Fully customizable, so you can stuff to the perfect plushness (and wake up with zero neck pain).

 Our pick for the best pillow for side sleepers is another adjustable option, but this one comes with a half-pound bag of memory foam and microfiber fill so you can add or remove to your heart’s content (though if you do sleep on your side, you’ll likely need that extra fluff to keep your head and spine supported to steer clear of any neck pain).
-It’s been a favorite of Domino deputy commerce editor Samantha Weiss-Hill for years now, and the fillable design means the cover—made of a rayon-and-polyester blend that’s all about cozy softness—can be tossed in the washing machine come laundry day.
+It’s been a favorite of Domino deputy shopping editor Samantha Weiss Hills for years now, and the fillable design means the cover—made of a rayon-and-polyester blend that’s all about cozy softness—can be tossed in the washing machine come laundry day.

 Best for Stomach Sleepers: Avocado Green Pillow